smadurange/smart-home/README.txt

 can be made more power-efficient if I toss the RFMs.
 I'm in the midst of making these changes to the system.

+To build and upload the client and server components, use the following commands.
+Change the KEY, SYN, LOCK and UNLOCK definitions for your system.

+  make -f Client.Makefile FPM_PWD={your_pwd_for_FPM} upload
+  make -f Server.Makefile upload